vjrantal/bot-sample/README.md

 To learn how to setup continuous deployment of this bot see: [Continuous deployment for Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-continuous-deployment)

+> An interesting thing to note if you're following the above article is the structure of the repository.
+It is important that you follow the structure specified.
+This source code (bot-sample) can be one of the sub-directory (not the main directory).
+Obvious, but good to note! :)

 To learn how to setup the necessary environment variables, see: [How to configure Azure Function app settings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings).

 For certain continuous integration deployment options, dependencies may not be automatically resolved.
 If you run into dependency errors, try getting the dependent botbuilder package by running: